 What Is TDM over Packet?

-TDM is a well-known method for transmitting multiple calls over a single line, in which each ‘call’ is assigned a recurring timeslot on the line, and a small portion of that call is transmitted over the line each time its assigned timeslot is available.
+TDM is a well-known method for transmitting multiple calls over a single line, in which each call is assigned a recurring timeslot on the line, and a small portion of that call is transmitted over the line each time its assigned timeslot is available.
 Unfortunately, TDM networks suffer from inefficiencies when the traffic pattern (the ‘calls’) are short and bursty (a characteristic of most data communications today).
-Hence, more recently, packet-based networks have been used as data traffic has grown.
+Hence, more recently, IP/MPLS networks have been used as data traffic has grown.

 TDMoP is an approach that enables service providers to deliver legacy TDM services over a performance-grade packet network.